BGCG/project1/README.md

 https://www.pexels.com/license/
 https://fontawesome.com/license

+Credits for video on home page;
+-insert credit here!!

 This website will be built with reponsive design in mind to effectively respond to the users choice of device.